Lesson 3 : "The Epistle to the Galatians; Defending the Gospel of Grace

 The Messianic Literary Corner, formerly the Messianic Poetry Corner was launched in 1997.
 It's original poetry ministry continues with the works of over seventy poets.
 We hope you will enjoy the wealth of poetic "God-Praising" talent we have at MLC.
 Click the above icon to read our latest poetic offerings!

-Thanks for visiting our newly reconstructed website.
-The Messianic Literary Corner (formerly the Messianic Poetry Corner) was launched in 1997 by Marshall Beeber, a Messianic Jew (Hebrew Christian) since 1973.
-MLC has evolved in its format to encompass "grace oriented" studies, basic prophetic teachings, scientific and archaeological apologetics, poetry and an Amazon.com associate store. - Read more at: http://www.messianic-literary.com/about.htm.
+Thanks for visiting the Messianic Literary Corner.
+MLC (formerly the Messianic Poetry Corner) was launched in 1997 by Marshall Beeber, a Messianic Jew (Hebrew Christian) since 1973.
+MLC has evolved in its format to encompass "grace oriented" studies, basic prophetic teachings, scientific and archaeological apologetics and poetry. - Read more at: http://www.messianic-literary.com/about.htm.

 In Messiah's grace,

 Top Posts at Friends of MLC Facebook Group (March - April, 2018)

 Are you getting tired of all those Messianic social networks that are more focused on Torah observance than spreading the true gospel of grace?
 We invite you to join us to learn more about grace oriented teachings and fellowship with some great believers in Messiah Yeshua (Jesus Christ).
 Check out the various posts at our Facebook group.